 The Hospice Palliative Care program (HPC) is a core service provided to all patients and their families within Northern Health.
 Registration of the patient with the HPC program is required in order to access identified services and ensure timely access to HPC.
 Registration requires written confirmation, by a physician, that the patient meets the palliative care status criteria as outlined in the program.

-For more information on how to access services through Mental Health and Addictions, visit our Mental Health & Addictions site, or contact the Acquired Brain Injury Program, at (250) 565-7393 (in Prince George).
+For more information visit Mental Health & Substance Use, or contact the Acquired Brain Injury Program, at 250-565-7393 (Prince George).